Bertha Palmer: Florida real estate pioneer

 She became a progressive rancher, land developer, and farm developer who introduced many innovations to encourage the Florida ranching, citrus, dairy, and farming industries.
 Palmer was one of the first famous people to winter in Florida, beginning a now-common practice.
 She encouraged wealthy friends and associates in her international social circles to spend winters along Sarasota Bay and her other Florida land interests and promoted the development of many land parcels; today much of that land is still known as Palmer Ranch.
 The major roads through her property, as well as some connecting to the existing communities, were named by her.
 Those names remain unchanged as Honoré, Lockwood Ridge, Tuttle, Webber, and Macintosh.

 She proved herself to be an astute businesswoman: within sixteen years after her husband's death, she managed to double the value of the estate he had left her.
 After her death, a large parcel of her land was donated (donated according to Sarasota County, sold according to the state) by her sons to become Myakka River State Park.

-Her grandson Potter D'Orsay Palmer (1908-39) became a notorious playboy who married 4 times and died after a brawl in Sarasota.
+Her grandson Potter D'Orsay Palmer (1908–39) became a notorious playboy who married four times and died after a brawl in Sarasota.
 His and Bertha's legacy are recounted in Frank A Cassell's book Suncoast Empire.

 Death

-Palmer died on May 5, 1918, at her winter residence, The Oaks in Osprey, Florida.
+Palmer died of breast cancer on May 5, 1918, at her winter residence, The Oaks, in Osprey, Florida.
 Her body was returned to Chicago to lie in state at the Castle, the sumptuous mansion Potter Palmer had built on Chicago's Gold Coast.
 Bertha Palmer is buried alongside her husband in Graceland Cemetery.

-Documentary project
+Legacy

-On March 24, 2013, the half-hour documentary Love Under Fire: The Story of Bertha and Potter Palmer aired on PBS affiliate WTTW11 Chicago.
-The film was written, directed and produced by Amelia Dellos and Corn Bred Films.
+Bertha Palmer's legacy can still be seen around Chicago today.
+The Palmer House still stands on Monroe street, selling Bertha Palmer's brownie recipe, as well as a park named after her; Honoré Palmer (Bertha) Park, located on Honoré St. in East Village.
+Her art collection is still on display in the impressionist wing at the Art Institute Chicago.
+The documentary Love Under Fire: The Story of Bertha and Potter Palmer premiered on PBS in 2013.